rekhaDevs/samagragovernance.in/src/pages/team/index.md

       After graduating from Stanford, she worked at Geosyntec Consultants, an environmental consulting company, in Seattle.
 Her interest in transitioning to the development sector and facilitating sustainable change on the ground brought her to Samagra.

-Currently, she leads the Saksham Haryana-Education programme.
+      Sagari is the Program Coordinator of the Saksham Haryana-Education team and manages its daily operations.
     image: /img/sagari.jpg
     linkedInProfile: 'https://www.linkedin.com/in/sagari-handa-5a86157a'
     name: Sagari Handa